Al00X/jdsh/README.md

 ## Config
 By default, the application runs with standard settings (`Host: 127.0.0.1, Port: 3128`).
 You can override these defaults by creating a configuration file.

-Create file at `~/.config/jdsh/jdsh.config`, with content below.
+Create file at `~/.config/jdsh/jdsh.config`, with the contents below.
 You may uncomment any line and change when you need.

 ```ini